 Hardin-Simmons University and Logsdon Seminary administer a wide-range of scholarships, grants, and fellowships.
 All students at Logsdon enjoy a reduced tuition rate because of the generosity of donors.
 Students may also qualify for a wide range of other scholarships and grants that are described below.
-This financial aid has been made available by HSU,

-Logsdon Seminary, the Baptist General Convention of Texas, the Cooperative Baptist Fellowship, individuals, and churches.
+This financial aid has been made available by HSU, Logsdon Seminary, the Baptist General Convention of Texas, the Cooperative Baptist Fellowship, foundations, churches, and individuals.